arinmis/cse-akdeniz/fall-2022/microprocessors/makeup-study/01-intro-to-microprocessor.md

 - XMS(extended memory system)

 ## TPA
-The transient program area (TPA) holds the DOS(disk operating system.
+The transient program area (TPA) holds the DOS(disk operating system).
 - TPA is a DOS concept.

 ## The System Area